 Test code:

-F0005 - Qualitative detection of Batrachochytrium dendrobatidis by real time PCR
+F0005 - Ultrasensitive qualitative detection of Batrachochytrium dendrobatidis by real time PCR

-In the past, chytrid fungi were considered to be predominantly free-living saprophytes, with a few species capable of infecting only invertebrates and vascular plants.
+In the past, chytrid fungi were considered predominantly free-living saprophytes, with a few species capable of infecting only invertebrates and vascular plants.
 A new species, Batrachochytrium dendrobatidis, was discovered in 1999 which was shown to be capable of infecting amphibians and causing an often-fatal disease known as chytridiomycosis.
-Subsequent studies further showed that B. dendrobatidis was associated with amphibian population declines on every amphibian-inhabited continent.
+Subsequent studies further showed that B. dendrobatidis was associated with frog population declines on every amphibian-inhabited continent.

-Once amphibians are infected with this fungus, it can spread quickly through watercourses and animal-to-animal contact, and possibly by other mechanisms not yet fully understood.
-In Central America, where the spread of the fungus has been extensively studied, its rate of progression has been calculated at 28-100 km/yr.
+Once amphibians are infected with either one of these fungi, the fungus can spread quickly through watercourses and via animal-to-animal contact, and possibly by other mechanisms not yet fully understood.
+In Central America, where the spread of B. dendrobatidis has been extensively studied, its rate of progression has been calculated at 28-100 km/yr.

-Detection of this fungus can currently only be reliably performed by molecular techniques such as PCR (Annis et al., 2004).
+Detection and/or differentiation of these fungal species can currently only be reliably performed by molecular techniques such as PCR (Annis et al., 2004).
 Repeat PCR testing is recommended for confirmation of a fungus-free environment for amphibians.

 Utilities: